MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transmit-and-receive-queues.md

 * [*EVT_RXQUEUE_SET_NOTIFICATION_ENABLED*](evt-rxqueue-set-notification-enabled.md)
 * [*EVT_RXQUEUE_CANCEL*](evt-rxqueue-cancel.md)

-See the above pages for details on what the client needs to do in each event callback function.
+See each of these pages for details on what the client needs to do in each event callback function.

 ## Polling model